David Ortiz Wouldn’t Meet With Trump, He Says

 Steve Buckley, a longtime Boston columnist, tweeted earlier this week that “Alex Cora has confirmed newspaper report he will not make the trip to meet the president.
 So basically it’s the white Sox who’ll be going.”

 David Price, a Red Sox pitcher who is African-American, retweeted Buckley’s tweet, although he later called the tweet “insensitive,” per The Boston Globe.
 Price, along with several Red Sox players of color, will not be visiting the White House.

-Meanwhile, a beloved former Red Sox player said this week that he would not be joining in the White House visit, were he still on the team.
+Meanwhile, a beloved former Red Sox player said this week that he would not be joining in the White House visit if he was still on the team.

 David Ortiz, a hero of the Red Sox’s World Series-winning teams in 2004, 2007, and 2013, said in an interview on WEEI this week that he stands with the players on his former team who aren’t going.
-He specifically cited the Trump Administration’s immigration policies in doing so.
+He specifically cited the Trump administration’s immigration policies in doing so.

 “I’m an immigrant,” Ortiz said in the radio interview.
 “When it comes down to the political side of it I don’t know much about politics and things like that.
 But when it comes down the way immigrants have been treated it’s something that goes a long way.
 You don’t want to go and shake hands with a guy who is treating immigrants like (expletive) because I’m an immigrant.”